whyyexo/atom/README.md

 - `app/page.tsx` – landing page with CTA
 - `app/(dashboard)/dashboard` – authenticated dashboard and CRUD scaffolding
 - `app/api/messages/route.ts` – placeholder endpoint for AI message ingestion
-- `prisma/schema.prisma` – data model for users, workspaces, agents, and messages

-### Next Steps
+- Configure your Supabase project (database tables, RLS policies, SQL migrations) to power workspaces and agents
 - Connect the API route to your LLM runtime or queue
-- Replace mock data with real Prisma queries and mutations
+- Replace mock data with real Supabase queries and mutations
 - Extend UI components via the Shadcn pattern in `components/ui`
 - Configure observability and background job processing as needed